WildDogOne/dnd-llm-gm/README.md

 ## How to Play

 1. Generate a new party.
+1. (Optional) Upload PDF(s) of the adventure you want to play
-2. Start a new adventure.
+1. Start a new adventure.
+(Or write your own intro)
-3. Play the next turn.
+1. Play

 May your dice roll high!